Skip to main content

 Under the new law, everyone is presumed to have capacity at all times.
 The first step is to support people to make their own decisions.
 In some circumstances there may be a reason to question a person’s capacity to make a certain decision.
 The person who requires the decision to be made will often be the best person to do the capacity assessment.
 This could be, for example, a lawyer, doctor, or a person providing financial services.

 There are also limited circumstances where the capacity assessment has to be undertaken by healthcare professionals.
 This is during the process of registering a co-decision-making agreement or enduring power of attorney.
 Formal statements from healthcare professionals are required to register these arrangements

 At present, there is no legal basis for a family member or ‘next-of-kin’ to take on an automatic decision-making role or to give or withhold consent on behalf of another adult.
 Every adult is presumed to have decision-making capacity and may choose whether or not a family member is involved when they are making decisions.
 They may also decide whether or not their information is shared with a family member.

-When the 2015 Act commences, a person who faces challenges when making decisions may give someone they know and trust, such as a family member or carer, the legal authority to act as their decision supporter.
+A person who faces challenges when making decisions may give someone they know and trust, such as a family member or carer, the legal authority to act as their decision supporter.